Dual consciousness: Procedure and results

-In 1978, Michael Gazzaniga and Joseph DeLoux discovered a unique phenomenon among split-brain patients who were asked to perform a simultaneous concept task.
-The patient was shown 2 pictures: of a house in the winter time and of a chicken's claw.
-The pictures were positioned so they would exclusively be seen in only one visual field of the brain (the winter house was positioned so it would only be seen in the patient's left visual field (LVF), which corresponds to the brain's right hemisphere, and the chicken's claw was placed so it would only be seen in the patient's right visual field (RVF), which corresponds to the brain's left hemisphere).
+In 1978, Michael Gazzaniga and Joseph LeDoux discovered a unique phenomenon among split-brain patients who were asked to perform a simultaneous concept task.
+The patient was shown two pictures: of a house in the winter time and of a chicken's claw.
+The pictures were positioned so they would exclusively be seen in only one visual field of the brain: the winter house was positioned so it would only be seen in the patient's left visual field (LVF), which corresponds to the brain's right hemisphere, and the chicken's claw was placed so it would only be seen in the patient's right visual field (RVF), which corresponds to the brain's left hemisphere.

 A series of pictures was placed in front of the patients.
 Gazzaniga and LeDoux then asked the patient to choose a picture with his right hand and a picture with his left hand.
 The paradigm was set up so the choices would be obvious for the patients.
 A snow shovel is used for shoveling the snowy driveway of the winter house and a chicken's head correlates to the chicken's claw.
-The other pictures do not in any way correlate with the 2 original pictures.
+The other pictures do not in any way correlate with the two original pictures.
 In the study, a patient chose the snow shovel with his left hand (corresponding to his brain's right hemisphere) and his right hand chose the chicken's head (corresponding to the brain's left hemisphere).
 When the patient was asked why he had chosen the pictures he had chosen, the answer he gave was "The chicken claw goes with the chicken head, and you need a snow shovel to clean out the chicken shed."

-Why would he say this?
-Wouldn't it be obvious that the shovel goes with the winter house?
-For people with an intact corpus callosum, yes it is obvious, but not for a split-brain patient.
-Both the winter house and the shovel are being projected to the patient from his LVF, so his right hemisphere is receiving and processing the information and this input is completely independent from what is going on in the RVF, which involves the chicken's claw and head (the information being processed in the left hemisphere).
-The human brain's left hemisphere is primarily responsible interpreting the meaning of the sensory input it receives from both fields; however, the left hemisphere has no knowledge of the winter house.
-Because it has no knowledge of the winter house, it must invent a logical reason for why the shovel was chosen.
-Since the only objects it has to work with are the chicken's claw and head, the left hemisphere interprets the meaning of choosing the shovel as "it is an object necessary to help the chicken, which lives in a shed, therefore, the shovel is used to clean the chicken’s shed."
-Gazzaniga famously coined the term left brain interpreter to explain this phenomenon.
+Both the winter house and the shovel were being projected to the patient from his LVF, so his right hemisphere received and processed the information; this input is completely independent from what is going on in the RVF, which involves the chicken's claw and head (the information being processed in the left hemisphere).
+The human brain's left hemisphere is primarily responsible for interpreting the meaning of the sensory input it receives from both fields; however, the patient's left hemisphere had no knowledge of the winter house.
+Because of this, the left hemisphere had to invent a logical reason for why the shovel was chosen.
+Since the only objects it had to work with are the chicken's claw and head, the left hemisphere interprets the meaning of choosing the shovel as "it is an object necessary to help the chicken, which lives in a shed, therefore, the shovel is used to clean the chicken’s shed".
+Gazzaniga famously coined the term left-brain interpreter to explain this phenomenon.